 A user interface or commonly abbreviated as UI is how the users interact with the mobile app itself.
 These are the basic building blocks that influence the overall experience that the user has.
-It’s important that you provide the best interaction for your users by making the interface easy to grasp and enjoyable to engage with.
+You may begin honing your abilities by taking Figma lessons online, as you must give the most excellent engagement for your users by making the interface simple to understand and exciting to interact with.

 The development of the user interface is what helps the user find value in the app itself and that’s important because there are so many apps out there on the market.
 With around 2.87 million apps available to download via the Google Play Store alone, there’s a lot of competition when it comes to the spotlight.

 The interface also needs to have a brand identity that makes it recognizable to the customer, whether or not they’ve come across the brand before.